Home > Babies + Kids > Diaper Bags + Changing Pads > Big, Beautiful Diaper Bag

 Big, Beautiful Diaper Bag

 Part of the appeal of this bag is the beautiful fabric combination.
-What you choose will depend on the mom-and-dad-to-be and what they’re looking for in terms of style and tone.
+What you choose will depend on the mom-and-dad-to-be and what they or you are looking for in terms of style and tone.
 There are always lots of new fabric options to choose from each season.

 There’s a handy elastic topped pocket on one side for easy access to a bottle.
 The opposite side is flat, so the bag lays more comfortably against you.
 It’s nice to have a bag without bumps and bulges on every surface.